pawel-napieracz/cordova-plugin-onegini/docs/public/installation.md

 ```

 >**NB.** make sure that you only add / remove the platforms that you are working on.
 The example above uses both Android and iOS.

-## Native screen support

-For added security this plugin has support for some native screens.
-These screens are used to let the user enter sensitive data, such as his/her PIN.
-The native screens plugin provides an example implementation of these native screens.

-The native screens are only available when the `cordova-onegini-native-screens` plugin is installed along with `cordova-onegini-plugin`.

-The `cordova-onegini-native-screens` plugin is available on [GitHub](https://github.com/Onegini/cordova-plugin-onegini-native-screens).